 Can You Lose Weight Just by Eating Healthy?

 Most of us know that we should eat healthy, but sometimes it's easier said than done.
 After all, who has the time to cook a healthy meal when so many quick and easy unhealthy options are available?
 And when it comes to losing weight, dieting can seem like a daunting task.
-So can you lose weight just by eating healthy?
-The answer is yes!
-Here's how.
+So can you lose weight just by eating healthy? or how to lose weight by eating healthy?

 The Truth About Losing Weight